 Your Child’s Toxic Burden: What a Holistic Pediatrician Wants You to Know

-This post is an excerpt from my interview with holistic pediatrician Elisa Song, MD, for the Toxic Home Transformation Summit.
-There’s still time to get your free seat at the summit, kicking off June 25, 2018!
+This is an excerpt from an interview I did with holistic pediatrician Elisa Song, MD, for the Toxic Home Transformation Summit that you can check out here!

 Robyn: Hey, everyone, and welcome to the Toxic Home Transformation Summit.
 I’m really pleased to introduce you to Dr. Elisa Song, who is a holistic pediatrician and a pediatric functional medicine expert.